General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Introduction

 \paragraph{Our contributions:} In this paper we characterize the closed-form properties of the implicit bias of general convex losses arising from gradient descent in high dimensional linear models, by building on the primal-dual characterization of the implicit bias provided in~\cite{ji2021characterizing}. \textbf{In Section~\ref{sec:binarymainresults}} we show (Proposition~\ref{thm:b_eqv_thm} and Theorem~\ref{thm:b_sen_upperbound}) that general convex losses in conjunction with gradient descent yield solutions that are \emph{approximately directionally close} to minimum-norm interpolation (MNI) on binary labels in a sufficiently high-dimensional regime with high probability.
 Our approximation error term is a decreasing function of an ``effective dimension" which also appears in sufficient and necessary conditions for exact equivalence between the SVM and MNI~\citep{hsu2021proliferation,ardeshir2021support}.
 In contrast to all prior literature that works with the SVM, our analysis directly leverages the primal-dual framework of~\cite{ji2021characterizing}, allowing us to recover the exact equivalence to MNI for exponentially-tailed losses~\citep{hsu2021proliferation} through an alternative proof technique.
 Our upper bounds on the approximation error utilize a novel sensitivity analysis of the dual implicit bias in high dimensions and are applicable to general convex losses.

-\textbf{In Section~\ref{sec:multiclassmainresults}} we extend our framework to the multiclass setting using the general loss function formulation in~\cite{hastie2009multi} (originally proposed for exponential losses to extend AdaBoost to the multiclass setting), showing along the way that the primal-dual analysis in~\cite{ji2021characterizing} can be naturally extended to the multiclass setting.
-We also treat the cross-entropy loss separately and provide an alternative proof of exact equivalence to MNI that is conceptually simpler than the one provided in~\cite{wang2021benign}, requiring no transformation of the implicit-bias dual in~\cite{ji2021characterizing} other than a rescaling.
+\textbf{In Section~\ref{sec:multiclassmainresults}} we extend our framework and analysis in binary classification to the multiclass classification where the primal-dual analysis in~\cite{ji2021characterizing} can be naturally extended.
+We also treat the cross-entropy loss separately and provide an alternative proof of exact equivalence to MNI that is conceptually simpler than the one provided in~\cite{wang2021benign}, in particular, not requiring any reparameterization of the dual.

 Finally, \textbf{in Section~\ref{sec:converse}} we provide partial evidence for the tightness of our arguments.
-In Proposition~\ref{prop:converseexact} we show that the conditions for exact equivalence in Theorem~\ref{thm:b_eqv_thm} are not only sufficient but necessary.
-We leverage this converse result to make an interpretable link between the popular techniques of \emph{importance-weighting} on heavy-tailed losses~\citep{wang2021importance} and vector-scaling of exponential losses~\citep{kini2021label} and a type of \emph{cost-sensitive interpolation}, thereby providing a possible explanation for their success in addressing OOD generalization.
+First, in Proposition~\ref{prop:converseexact} we show that the conditions for exact equivalence in Theorem~\ref{thm:b_eqv_thm} are not only sufficient but necessary.
+We leverage this converse result to make an interpretable link between the popular techniques of \emph{importance-weighting} on heavy-tailed losses~\citep{wang2021importance} and vector-scaling of exponentially-tailed losses~\citep{kini2021label} and a type of \emph{cost-sensitive interpolation}, thereby providing a possible explanation for their success in addressing OOD generalization.
+Finally, under further assumptions on the data covariance, we provide a lower bound in Proposition~\ref{prop:b_sen_lowerbound} that in some sense ``matches" the upper bound of Theorem~\ref{thm:b_sen_upperbound}.